Rules & Safety

 - The use of mobile phones while riding is illegal so if you need to use your mobile phone please call ‘stopping’ and move off the road.

 We will be providing mechanical repair services at home base and along the course.
-You will have to pay for any parts used in the repair, but labour is free of charge.
-If you break down, set your bike upside down and wait for a repair van which will be doing laps of the course who will transport your bike to the nearest refreshment station.
+If you break down, set your bike upside down and wait for a repair van which will be doing laps of the course who will either repair your bike at the location you broke down, or transport you and your bike back to Musgrave Park if it is unrepairable.
 If you are close to a volunteer course marshal please walk over to them and ask for help, they can call mechanical assistance to get them to you faster.
+Please note: there will be more than 5,000 riders on the course at any one time, this can cause delays in our bike mechanics getting to you, if you have the ability to do minor repairs on your bike please bring your own repair kit to do so.

 If you are injured